DO NOT DISTRIBUTE

 Data is consolidated to the server via APIs.
 Each data point will now push data to the server via a certain set of rules and will now trigger a push in varying frequencies.
 This allows us to have flexibility and adaptability to important data being updated more frequently based on how often the data type changes.
 For example, since app user data is updated more frequently the changes can be recognized more often than poster data that likely doesn't change as often.
 This also allows us to implement standard coding practices such as only pushing data that has changed (delta data) and implementing best caching practices.
 All this means is it allows us to have a lot more control over how to optimize the way the data is shared to the mobile app.

-Along with the change, the mobile app has also been updated to retrieve data from the server every 15 minutes instead of the previous hour.
+Along with the change, the mobile app has also been updated to retrieve data from the server every 15 minutes instead of the every hour.
+This time is based off of the time the user logs into the event app.
 Users can still use the 'Update Event Content' button in the hamburger menu on the home screen of the mobile app to retrieve the latest data on the server.
+We have also now implemented a pull to refresh on the home screen too that does the same thing as the 'Update Event Content' button.

 IMPORTANT NOTE

-APIs will ONLY automatically update the mobile app 1 month before the event and 1 week after the event.
-Outside of this timeframe, users will need to use the 'Update Event Content' button to get the latest data.
+Outside of this timeframe, changed data is not automatically updating the app and users will need to use the 'Update Event Content' button to get the latest data.

 What Can App Users Expect?